Nicotine has been used for thousands of years for its nootropic properties such as improving concentration, memory, motivation, and mood.

-See “Dosage Notes” for specific dosing instructions.
+See “Nicotine Recommended Dosage” for specific dosing instructions.

 Nicotine spray is a newer option you may want to try.
 You get a 1 mg dose for each spray under your tongue (sublingually).
 Great for a quick cognitive boost and burst of energy.
 There’s about 100 sprays in each container.